uf-mil/mil/Simulation.md

 - Water resistance
 - Camera view simulation (Grab color framebuffer)
 - Depth-imaging simulation (Grab depth buffer)
+- Must be able to do monte-carlo simulation
+- Must be able to run many simulations in faster-than-real-time, and without graphics
+- Should (Though is not necessarily required to) keep in mind adaptation to support RobotX surface vessel

 ## Non-simulation
 When developing simulation visualization, we should do so with the intention of reusing it for visualizing real data.